Durham Cathedral College: History

 The first church at Durham was founded in 995, by monks fleeing from Viking attacks on their original home at Lindisfarne Priory.
 The present building was begun by William de St-Calais, appointed by William the Conqueror as Bishop of Durham in 1080.
 To support the monks, the area of the college was developed as an outer courtyard, housing a range of buildings including the prior's lodgings, an infirmary, an exchequer, a brewhouse, and accommodation for visitors (the Guests Hall).
 Entry to the college was through a fortified gatehouse.
 This was rebuilt in the late 15th or early 16th centuries by Prior Castell.
 (Note: Prior Castell was also responsible for the construction of the astronomical clock in the cathedral.)

 On the Dissolution of the monasteries in the 1530s, the monastic church was reconstituted as a cathedral and governance was devolved to a dean and chapter.
 The college was repurposed to provide accommodation for the dean and for the twelve canons of the chapter, each of whom was also allocated a stall in the cathedral choir.

 In the 18th and 19th centuries many of the building façades were remodelled, to suit prevailing fashions and tastes.
-An example is the main block of the Choristers School, which, while retaining much medieval fabric, was substantially altered by Dr. Theophilus Pickering in the very early 18th century, and then almost completely rebuilt at the beginning of the 19th century.
+An example is the main block of the Chorister School, which, while retaining much medieval fabric, was substantially altered by Dr. Theophilus Pickering in the very early 18th century, and then almost completely rebuilt at the beginning of the 19th century.
 Martin Roberts, in his County Durham volume in the Pevsner Buildings of England series, revised and reissued in 2021, suggests that the architect for the 19th century work was William Atkinson who undertook much work in the north of England.
 The buildings are faced with Roman cement, a type of natural cement developed by James Parker, a variant of which Atkinson is also known to have produced.
 The style of the reconstruction is a blend of Neoclassical with Tudor Revival fenestration and castellation.
 Atkinson was certainly responsible for the very similar work carried out at No. 12, part of the range Nos.
 12-15, which also deploys Roman cement, and a very similar style of Gothick castellation.

 In the 21st century the college remains home to a number of clergy connected to the cathedral.
 The deanery is the residence of the dean; excluding episcopal palaces, it is the largest official residency in the Church of England.
-The college also accommodates a number of administrative offices, including the chapter office, parts of the cathedral library, and the Choristers preparatory school, now part of the Durham Cathedral Schools Foundation.
+The college also accommodates a number of administrative offices, including the chapter office, parts of the cathedral library, and the Chorister preparatory school, now part of the Durham Cathedral Schools Foundation.

 The college forms part of the Durham Castle and Cathedral UNESCO World Heritage Site.